Changed behaviours and dementia

 This Help Sheet looks at depression in people with dementia, how to recognise it, and importantly, ways in which it may be treated.

-Download a copy of Help Sheet - 3 Depression and dementia
+Download the Help Sheet - 3.
+Depression and dementia

 This Help Sheet looks at the wandering behaviour of some people with dementia.
 The reasons for wandering are discussed, as well as some suggestions for ways to manage it.